Samoxive/yarcl/README.md

     options (optional): Customization options for the chart

-        showPercentage (optional): A boolean value to enable percentage text on pies (default: true)
+        pieStartingPercentage (optional): A number value that determines which angle the pies start from.
+Value can be between 0 and 1, 1 being 360 degrees. (default: 0.25)

         isDonut (optional): A boolean value to enable donut chart (default: false)